dille12/MIMOSA/docs/DOCUMENTATION.md

 ## Core Concepts

-### 1. Node‑Based Processing
+### Node‑Based Processing

 All operations are implemented as modular processing nodes.
-A node receives an image and optional metadata, applies a transformation, and outputs both a transformed image and updated metadata.
+A node receives an image, applies a transformation, and outputs a transformed image.
 Nodes expose:

 * A callable processing function.
 * A metadata signature describing required inputs and produced outputs.